-A long time ago, back before I was a snarky idiot, an in-law gave me a wonderful Christmas gift.
+A long time ago, an in-law gave me a wonderful Christmas gift.

 Now, this is quite the cook book.
 It is ALL about cookies of all sorts European, with a smattering of breads thrown in.
 I have not actually made any of the breads, although they sound delightful.
 I have made many of the cookies.
 That this is a well loved and very much used book is quite evident the second you open it.

 Upon my first perusal, I was intrigued by the many recipes that included notations like “These store well for 3-4 weeks” and “Improves with age”.
 At the time, Jim was on active duty in the Navy, and this included many sojourns that were long and far away.
 From bitter experience I had learned how poorly some favorite baked goods fared on their extended travels to foreign ports, where they sometimes languished for weeks before the ship arrived to collect the mail that had accumulated during its sea passage.
 The idea that there were cookies that could travel and arrive even better than they were when they left home intrigued me.

 Of course, I didn’t quite trust the long keeping storage claims until I had tried them out for myself.
 As difficult as it was, I managed to put aside a tin of the Honey lebkuchen squares for a month or so and discovered that the author was not putting me on.
 Jim was delighted to receive the baked goods that I started making.
 I received reviews from shipmates that were positive as well.